 This is part two of a two-part series on payment routing, where we explore the concepts developed at Paddle so our Sellers can take advantage of payment routing with just one integration.
 Read part one here.

-Over the past year and a half, Paddle has added substantially more routing and retry logic to our payments system, added new payment methods, and opened several new Merchant Accounts to take advantage of local acquiring.
+Over the past year and a half, Paddle has added substantially more routing and retry logic to our payments solution, added new payment methods, and opened several new Merchant Accounts to take advantage of local acquiring.

 To make this possible, we first needed to standardize payments from different payment service providers (PSPs), which we explored in the first blog post.